 the inspecting officer may, despite any other law, communicate to another inspecting officer, make use of, or make a record of, the information for the purposes of an inspection, or of a report on an inspection, under this Part of the authority’s records.

-[Section 16 amended by No. 1 of 2000 s.
+[Section 16 amended: No. 1 of 2000 s.
 9(1) and (2).]

 17. Inspecting officer not to be sued